 The set +h command turns off bash's hash function.
-Hashing is ordinarily a useful feature-bash uses a hash table to remember the full path of executable files to avoid searching the PATH time and again to find the same executable.
+Hashing is ordinarily a useful feature-bash uses a hash table to remember the full path to executable files to avoid searching the PATH time and again to find the same executable.
 However, the new tools should be used as soon as they are installed.
-By switching off the hash function, the shell will always search the PATH when a program is to be run.
-As such, the shell will find the newly compiled tools in \$LFS/tools as soon as they are available without remembering a previous version of the same program in a different location.
+Switching off the hash function forces the shell to search the PATH whenever a program is to be run.
+As such, the shell will find the newly compiled tools in \$LFS/tools/bin as soon as they are available without remembering a previous version of the same program provided by the host distro, in /usr/bin or /bin.